rlwing/tdd-pairing-workshop/README.md

 ## Instructions
 Work as a pair to implement the following stories in a file called com.galvanize.library.MyLibrary.java using TDD.
 No code should exist without a test!
 Switch pairing role after each problem.

-### Pairing Roles
+### Pair Programing Tips
+* Drivers (How):
+    * Install tools
+    * Organize app file structure
-* Navigator
+    * Check imports/exports
-  * Keeps big picture in mind
-  * Knows where you are going
-  * Gives high or mid-level instructions to the driver
+    * Check naming conventions (files, variables, classes, etc)
-  * NOT describing syntax
+    * Lint/maintain style and proper syntax

-* Driver
+    * Code commenting
-  * Writes the code
-  * proving/disproving theories by testing (breakpoints, logging, manual)
+    * Tracking duplication for refactoring later
-  * Asking questions
+* Navigators (Why):
+    * Use documentation to guide
+    * Goal tracking and planning
+    * Track errors encountered and research them.
+    * Prioritize and course correct
+    * Keep a checklist of tasks to perform next
+    * Create visualizations (whiteboard)
+    * Keep track of time

 ## Stories
 ### Strings